TomaszWoloszyn983/spring-shopping-bot/README.md

 * **Spring Framework** - A comprehensive Java framework used for building robust, high-performance applications, offering features like dependency injection, security, and support for web applications.

 * **H2 Database** - A lightweight, in-memory relational database often used in Java applications for development, testing, and rapid prototyping.
-Used lacally for developemnt.
+Used locally for developement.

 * **PostgreSQL Database** - A powerful, open-source relational database management system known for its advanced features, data integrity, and extensibility.
-Used at the Deplyment stage in Heroku.
+Used at the Deployment stage, in Heroku.

 * **Hibernate** - An object-relational mapping (ORM) library for Java that simplifies database interactions by mapping Java classes to database tables.